Mastic Gum: Benefits, Ayurvedic Uses

 Is Your Face Too Small?

-For centuries, researchers have linked a diet of soft foods to a host of imbalances, including facial deformities, smaller airways, malocclusion issues, breathing concerns, and, more recently, sleep apnea, snoring, and focus and attention deficit concerns.1
+For centuries, researchers have linked a diet of soft foods to a host of imbalances, including facial deformities, smaller airways, malocclusion issues, breathing concerns, and, more recently, sleep apnea, snoring, and attention deficit concerns.1 In fact, according to Sharon Moore, author of the book Sleep Wrecked Kids, many children are so compromised in normal facial development that they are not presenting wisdom teeth.
+This is a form of devolution where we as a species are devolving to adapt to a smaller face by not producing wisdom teeth.

 In 1939, Weston Price published Nutrition and Physical Degeneration, based on a compilation of over 400 slides and 15,000 print photographs of traditional and tribal cultures, who were still eating close to the way our hunter-gatherer ancestors did.2